Thurler/touhou-labyrinth-2-speedrun/enemy/yuyuko.md

 Make sure you have everything ready before firing off Jealousy of the Kind - if Yuyuko survives you lose everything as she sweeps you with her strong spells:

 * TRR reaches the desired threshold
-* Swap in Chen -> Parsee on slots 3 and 4
+* Swap in Momiji -> Parsee on slots 3 and 4
 * Sanae uses Miracle Fruit on Parsee once
-* Chen uses Herb of Awakening on Parsee
+* Momiji uses Herb of Awakening on Parsee
 * Parsee delays her turn if needed then Jealousy of the Kind

 [Back to index page](../index.md)